-- 4 beef cheeks (about 1.2 kg), cut in half, sinew removed (ask butcher to do this)
+- 4 beef cheeks (about 1.2 kg), cut in half, sinew removed (ask your butcher to do this)

 - 1-2 vanilla beans (depending on size), split

-- 1 1/2 tbsp tomato paste
+- 1 1/2 tablespoons tomato paste

 - 1 large carrot, peeled and sliced

-- Preheat oven to 150C.
+- Preheat the oven to 150C.

-- Then remove foil, add carrots and cook uncovered for another 1 hour and 15 minutes.
+- Then remove the foil, add the carrots and cook uncovered for another 1 hour and 15 minutes.
 Make sure to keep turning the beef cheeks as they will start to brown and dry up on the top.
 Taste for seasoning and add salt if needed but there should be loads given the beef stock is reduced.